danny6869/midi-ble-footswitch/README.md

+# WARNING: Things are a changin'

+This current project is all based around a sparkfun BLE breakout board, which is a fine device, however, to make this footswitch work, there are too many parts that have to be strung together, so I am in the process of geting some new hardware which will hopefully make all of this MUCH SIMPLER to build.
+It will mean that this software will need to change for the new board configuration.
+Stay tuned.
+Hopefully the new hardware will be here in the next week or two, so I can finalize the new design, and simplified (complete) instructions shortly after.
+Sorry about how long this is taking.
+Most of the time at this point has been in getting a new 3D model for the chassis worked out.

 # Wireless Midi BLE Footswitch System

 This software will allow you (with the proper hardware) to easily create a fully working wireless Midi BLE pedal/footswitch system.
 Out of the box, this software is configured for four footswitches, and two expression pedals.